Picture Books ~ Realistic Historical Fiction

 Ellen has always known that the broom hanging on her family's cabin wall is a special symbol of her parents' wedding during slave days, so she proudly carries it to the courthouse when the marriage becomes legal.
 2012.

 An African American man tells his grandson about a time when, despite all the wonderful things his hands could do, they could not touch bread at the Wonder Bread factory.
 Based on stories of bakery union workers; includes historical note.
 2010.

 McCully, Emily Arnold

-The Escape Of Oney Judge
+The Escape of Oney Judge

-of George and Martha Washington and to make her own way as a free black
+Young Oney Judge risks everything to escape a life of slavery in the household of George and Martha Washington and to make her own way as a free black woman.
+2007.

 Noble, Trinka Hakes